 While there are many species of ticks, an unfed tick is typically the size of an apple seed, appears flat and oval, and has eight legs.
 Ticks come in many colors—ranging from gray to reddish-brown.
 “Owners often discover ticks on dogs while stroking their pet,” says Dr. Coger.
 “The owner feels a bump, brushes aside the fur, and then discovers the bump is actually an engorged tick.”

-Fleas are smaller, wingless black bugs.
-You may see fleas on cats or dogs when they crawl across your pet’s belly or leap off your pet and onto your leg.
+Fleas look like smaller, wingless black bugs.
+You may see fleas on dogs when they crawl across your pet’s belly or leap off your pet and onto your leg.
 It is extremely hard to catch a flea by hand.
 Fleas go through a complete life cycle in about 3 weeks, and to stop an infestation, you must kill the adults, the larvae and the eggs.

 Frontline Plus Flea & Tick Treatment for Cats & Kittens addresses fleas on cats with two tough flea treatment ingredients.
 The first is fipronil, which attacks the adult flea and ticks.
 The second, called S-methoprene, kills flea eggs and larvae to break the flea life cycle.